 Many Cleveland Clinic providers offer a variety of virtual scheduled visits, including regular follow-up, pre and post-op, pre and post natal check-in, triage visits, pre-visit information sessions, medication review, genetic counseling, infectious disease visits prior to travelling, etc.

 Despite the challenges presented by the current coronavirus (COVID-19) outbreak, know that we're still always here for you — making sure you have a way to schedule virtual visits with your healthcare providers.

 What options can I use for virtual visits?Most scheduled virtual visits are currently offered by Cleveland Clinic providers through the secure MyChart platform.
 Should your provider offer a different option, you will receive detailed information and instructions regarding your upcoming virtual visit.

-For non-COVID-19 positive diagnoses, some insurance companies are paying for virtual visits.
-Cleveland Clinic will only bill you for your financial responsibility after we have billed your insurance.
-Please note: Insurance companies are beginning to change their coverage of virtual visits for non-COVID-19-related symptoms, so it is best to confirm your benefits with your insurance company prior to care.
+Most insurance companies are paying for virtual visits for COVID-19 positive diagnoses; for these, Cleveland Clinic will waive financial responsibility you may have.
+For services for non-COVID-19 positive diagnoses, some insurance companies are paying for virtual visits; for these, Cleveland Clinic will only bill you for your financial responsibility after we have billed your insurance.
+Insurance companies are beginning to change their coverage of virtual visits for non-COVID-19-related symptoms, so it is best to confirm your benefits with your insurance company prior to care.
 Virtual visits are still an option for you, even if your insurance company does not cover it.

 Need help getting started with a video visit?